-- In particular the Borel Conjecture predicts that two aspherical closed manifolds are homeomorphic if and only if their fundamental groups are isomorphic. - The Poincaré Conjecture is equivalent to the statement that Sn is topologically rigid.
+• In particular the Borel Conjecture predicts that two aspherical closed manifolds are homeomorphic if and only if their fundamental groups are isomorphic.

 The Borel Conjecture can be viewed as the topological version of Mostow rigidity.

 A special case of Mostow rigidity says that any homotopy equivalence between closed hyperbolic manifolds of dimension $\geq$ 3 is homotopic to an isometric diffeomorphism.